-City of Minneapolis Terms and Conditions for Professional Services Contracts Over \$175,000 (Revised: Mar.
-31, 2025)
+Attachment F - City of Minneapolis Terms and Conditions for Professional Services Contracts Over \$175,000 (Revised: April 10, 2025)

-The General Conditions are terms and conditions that the City expects its Consultants to meet.
-The Consultant agrees to be bound by these requirements unless otherwise noted in the Proposal.
-The Consultant may suggest alternative language to any three (3) sections.
-Some negotiation is possible to accommodate the Consultant's suggestions.
+The General Conditions are terms and conditions that the City expects its Contractors to meet.
+The Contractor agrees to be bound by these requirements unless otherwise noted in any Proposal to which these terms are attached.
+Some negotiation is possible to accommodate the Contractor's suggestions.

-1 City's Rights
+1. City's Rights

-The City reserves the right to cancel the Contract without penalty, if circumstances arise which prevent the City from commencing the project or any phase of the project and at any time if it is determined that the City was fraudulently induced to enter into the contract.
+The City reserves the right to cancel the Contract without penalty, if circumstances arise which prevent the City from commencing or continuing the project or any phase of the project and at any time if it is determined that the City was fraudulently induced to enter into the contract.
+In such a situation, the City will issue a written notice to "stop work" and demand the Contractor mitigate any contract-related expenses.

-2 Equal Opportunity Statement
+2. Equal Opportunity Statement

-The Consultant agrees to comply with applicable provisions of applicable federal, state and city regulations, statutes and ordinances pertaining to the civil rights and non-discrimination in the application for and employment of applicants, employees, subcontractors and suppliers of the Consultant.
-Among the federal, state and city statutes and ordinances to which the Consultant shall be subject under the terms of this Contract include, without limitation, Minnesota Statutes, section 181.59 and Chapter 363A, Minneapolis Code of Ordinances Chapter 139, 42 U.S.C Section 2000e, et. seq.
+The Contractor agrees to comply with applicable provisions of applicable federal, state and city regulations, statutes and ordinances pertaining to the civil rights and non-discrimination in the application for and employment of applicants, employees, subcontractors and suppliers of the Contractor.
+Among the federal, state and city statutes and ordinances to which the Contractor shall be subject under the terms of this Contract include, without limitation, Minnesota Statutes, section 181.59 and Chapter 363A, Minneapolis Code of Ordinances Chapter 139, 42 U.S.C Section 2000e, et. seq.
 (Title VII of the Civil Rights Act of 1964), 29 U.S.C Sections 621-624 (the Age Discrimination in Employment Act), 42 U.S.C Sections 12101-12213 (the Americans with Disability Act or ADA), 29 U.S.C Section 206(d) (the Equal Pay Act), 8 U.S.C Section 1324 (the Immigration Reform and Control Act of 1986) and all regulations and policies promulgated to enforce these laws.
-The Consultant shall have submitted and had an "affirmative action plan" approved by the City prior to entering into a Contract.
+The Contractor shall have submitted and had an "affirmative action plan" approved by the City prior to entering into a Contract.

-3 Insurance
+3. Insurance

-Insurance secured by the Consultant shall be issued by insurance companies acceptable to the City and admitted in Minnesota.
+Insurance secured by the Contractor shall be issued by insurance companies acceptable to the City and admitted in Minnesota.
 The insurance specified may be in a policy or policies of insurance, primary or excess.
 Such insurance shall be in force on the date of execution of the Contract and shall remain continuously in force for the duration of the Contract.

-Acceptance of the insurance by the City shall not relieve, limit or decrease the liability of the Consultant.
-Any policy deductibles or retention shall be the responsibility of the Consultant.
-The City does not represent that the insurance requirements are sufficient to protect the Consultant's interest or provide adequate coverage.
+Acceptance of the insurance by the City shall not relieve, limit or decrease the liability of the Contractor.
+Any policy deductibles or retention shall be the responsibility of the Contractor.
+The City does not represent that the insurance requirements are sufficient to protect the Contractor's interest or provide adequate coverage.
 Evidence of coverage is to be provided on a current ACORD Form, Insurance Declaration.
 A thirty (30) day written notice is required if the policy is canceled, not renewed or materially changed.
-The Consultant shall require any of its sub-contractors, if sub-contracting is allowable under this Contract, to comply with these provisions.
+The Contractor shall require any of its subcontractors, if sub-contracting is allowable under this Contract, to comply with these provisions.

-The Consultant and its subcontractors shall secure and maintain the following insurance:
+The Contractor and its subcontractors shall secure and maintain the following insurance: